Tom joined Home City Development in 2009.

 C 413-387-8039

 Jasper joined Home City Development in the summer of 2021.
 Prior to joining Home City, Jasper worked in Boston as a Design Coordinator at Stantec, a top tier global design and delivery firm.
 There, he assisted with several complex design strategies to implement projects in the Greater Boston area.
-He joins with a combined 8 years of exp
+He joins with a combined 8 years of exper

 Jasper joined Home City Development in the summer of 2021.
 Prior to joining Home City, Jasper worked in Boston as a Design Coordinator at Stantec, a top tier global design and delivery firm.
 There, he assisted with several complex design strategies to implement projects in the Greater Boston area.
 He joins with a combined 8 years of experience in Architectural Design with a focus on Housing in Urban Contexts.
+Previously, Jasper worked at ICON Architecture, as well as for the City of Springfield.
+At ICON Architecture, he managed the construction administration for an affordable townhome redevelopment in East Boston; and with Stantec the pre-design, phasing, and community outreach, for an affordable housing redevelopment in Charlestown MA.

 A native of Springfield, Jasper lived and worked in Boston for 10 years prior to come back to his hometown.
 Jasper holds a Bachelor of Science degree in Architecture, as well as a Master of Architecture degree, both from Northeastern University.